You are here

 Duke and energy access: What’s next

-Oh says that watching this team and their accomplishments makes her think back to the 2015-2016 Bass Connections project led by Rogers and Profeta.
+Oh says watching this team makes her think back to the 2015-2016 Bass Connections project led by Rogers and Profeta.

 “Part of the project involved identifying and analyzing schools at the forefront of advancing energy access solutions,” Oh recalls.
 “Most were strong in either research or engagement but not both.
 We didn’t see a high level of cooperation between undergraduate and graduate students at any of the schools.
 I think Duke is becoming a place where a student can come in at any level, with any major or degree concentration, and contribute to meaningful progress on energy access.”